coq/coq/doc/sphinx/language/gallina-extensions.rst

    :flag:`Printing Implicit`, :flag:`Printing Coercions`, :flag:`Printing Synth`,
    :flag:`Printing Projections`, and :flag:`Printing Notations`.
 To reactivate the high-level printing features, use the command ``Unset Printing All``.

+   .. note:: In some cases, setting :flag:`Printing All` may display terms
+      that are so big they become very hard to read.
+One technique to work around this is use :cmd:`Undelimit Scope` and/or :cmd:`Close Scope` to turn off the printing of notations bound to particular scope(s).
+This can be useful when notations in a given scope are getting in the way of understanding a goal, but turning off all notations with :flag:`Printing All` would make the goal unreadable.

+      .. see a contrived example here: https://github.com/coq/coq/pull/11718#discussion_r415481854

 .. _printing-universes: